UMN-GDC/prs_pipeline/README.md

 # prs_pipeline
 A repository to aid in the use of multiple PRS models.

 Assumes the inputs are plink formatted and split by ancestry.
+Also assumes they are providing pc calculations as an input

 Sequence to run scripts if using simulated data and needing to generate summary stats files
 1. split_top_n_subjs.sh